keeps/commons-ip/README.md

 </dependency>
   ```

 * Not using Maven?
-Use the GitHub packages to (download the dependency)[https://github.com/keeps/commons-ip/packages].
+Use the GitHub packages to [download the dependency](https://github.com/keeps/commons-ip/packages).

 #### Write some code